Boar-D-White-Foundation/kv-go/README.md

-# kv-go
+# ~~awesome~~ kv-go

 # Disclaimer
+This is an educational project about how to develop scalable distributed systems.
+Just for fun.
+It is **not** intended for practical application.
 Use this project at your own risk.
-PRs are welcome!

 ## Distributed in-memory (at least for now) KV storage written in Go